 A natural question is what does current LHC data say about these various double ratios?
-The central values and 1σ error bars4 for the numerator and denominator of double ratios I) and II) obtained from CMS data [322] are also shown in Fig. 7.1.
+The central values and 1σ error bars4 for the numerator and denominator of double ratios I) and II) obtained from CMS data [334] are also shown in Fig. 7.1.
 Obviously, current statistics are inadequate to discriminate whether or not the double ratios deviate from unity.
-For a $\sqrt{s}=14~{\rm TeV}$ run with $L=100~{\rm fb}^{-1}~(300~{\rm fb}^{-1})$ of accumulated luminosity the SM Higgs cross sections at the relevant energies imply that the number of Higgs events will be about a factor of 25 (77) larger than the number produced for $L\sim 5~{\rm fb}^{-1}~{\rm at}~\sqrt{s}=7~{\rm TeV}~{\rm plus}~L\sim 6~{\rm fb}^{-1}~{\rm at}~\sqrt{s}=8~{\rm TeV}$ (as used in computing the error bars shown in Fig. 7.1).
+For a $\sqrt{s} = 14$ TeV run with L = 100 fb-1 (300 fb-1) of accumulated luminosity the SM Higgs cross sections at the relevant energies imply that the number of Higgs events will be about a factor of 25 (77) larger than the number produced for $L \sim 5 \text{ fb}^{-1}$ at $\sqrt{s} = 7 \text{ TeV}$ plus $L \sim 6 \text{ fb}^{-1}$ at $\sqrt{s} = 8 \text{ TeV}$ (as used in computing the error bars shown in Fig. 7.1).
 Using statistical scaling only that means the error bars plotted in Fig. 7.1 should be reduced by roughly a factor of 5 (9), levels that could indeed reveal a deviation from unity, or at least remove some model points if no deviation within that error is seen.
 Of course improvements in the experimental analyses may further increase the sensitivity.
-We thus conclude that our diagnostic tools will ultimately prove viable and perhaps crucial for determining if the $\sim 125~{\rm GeV}$ Higgs signal is really only due to a single Higgs-like resonance or if two resonances are contributing, the latter having significant probability in model contexts if enhanced $\gamma\gamma$ rates are indeed confirmed at higher statistics.
+We thus conclude that our diagnostic tools will ultimately prove viable and perhaps crucial for determining if the $\sim 125 \text{ GeV}$ Higgs signal is really only due to a single Higgs-like resonance or if two resonances are contributing, the latter having significant probability in model contexts if enhanced $\gamma\gamma$ rates are indeed confirmed at higher statistics.

 To summarize, we have emphasized the possibility that a $\gamma\gamma$ Higgs-like signal that is either significantly enhanced relative to the SM or SM-like could arise as a result of there being two fairly degenerate Higgs bosons near 125 GeV.
-This situation arises in several model contexts in which the degeneracy can be such that separate mass peaks could not be observed in even the high-resolution $\gamma\gamma$ and $ZZ \to 4\ell$ final states.
+This situation arises in several model contexts in which the degeneracy can be such that separate mass peaks could not be observed in even the high-resolution $\gamma\gamma$ and $ZZ \rightarrow 4\ell$ final states.
 We have shown that deviations from unity of certain double ratios of event rates have strong potential for revealing the presence of two (or more) nearly degenerate Higgs bosons within the 125 GeV LHC signal.
 Such deviations arise when both the quasi-degenerate Higgses contribute significantly to at least one production/decay channel.
 We have employed the NMSSM as a prototype model to illustrate the discriminating power of these double ratios in the case of a doublets-plus-singlets Higgs model.
-We have also noted that the
+We have also noted that the diagnostic power of the double ratios discussed in this letter is at least as great in the brane model with Higgs-radion mixing and, in addition, there are more double ratios that can be defined as a result of the sometimes substantial violation of custodial symmetry in the latter type of model.
+Of course, substantial statistics will be required to reveal the deviations from unity that would signal a degenerate scenario.